prismspecs/poser/plan.md

 - Confidence-weighted scoring for robust matching
 - Multi-person detection with automatic best pose selection
 - Advanced visualization with pose overlays and skeleton drawing
+- **Quality Filtering**: Major body region completeness filtering ensures poses have keypoints from all major body regions (head, torso, arms, legs)
+- **Performance**: JSON-based caching system with image content hashing for unique identification
+- **HD Visualization**: All images standardized to 1920x1080 with black padding for consistent sizing

 ## Next Steps
 The core system is complete and functional.
 Future enhancements could include: